Daniel Menzel: Post-AFL career

 Daniel and his brother Troy joined the Woodville West Torrens Eagles in 2021.
 They together were instrumental in the Eagles winning their first ever back-to-back SANFL premierships.
 Daniel topped the Eagles goal-kicking list with 44 goals from 18 games (equal with Tyson Stengle), booting 10 goals in three finals, including four goals in the Grand Final.

 During the 2023 SANFL season, Menzel left Woodville West Torrens to join Padthaway in the Kowree-Naracoorte-Tatiara Football League.

 In 2024, Menzel joined the Coorong Cats in the River Murray Football League as a player-coach.
+He led them to premierships in both 2024 and 2025.

+In October 2025 Menzel was appointed as the General Manager of Football at the Norwood Football Club in the SANFL, where he will also be the league forward line coach for 2026.